-(1) Enter RX ISR for reading receiving bytes

-(2) Check if UCSCLLOW.UCBxSTAT == 1

-(3) If no, repeat step 2 until set

-(4) If yes, repeat step 2 for a time period > 3 x t (BitClock) where t (BitClock) = 1/ f
+- (1) Enter RX ISR for reading receiving bytes - (2) Check if UCSCLLOW.UCBxSTAT == 1 - (3) If no, repeat step 2 until set - (4) If yes, repeat step 2 for a time period > 3 x t (BitClock) where t (BitClock) = 1/ f (BitClock) - (5) If window of 3 x t(BitClock) cycles has elapsed, it is safe to read UCBxRXBUF

-(BitClock)

-(5) If window of 3 x t(BitClock) cycles has elapsed, it is safe to read UCBxRXBUF

-USCI34 USCI Module Category Functional Function I2C multi-master transmit may lose first few bytes.
-Description In an I2C multi-master system (UCMM =1), under the following conditions: (1)the master is configured as a transmitter (UCTR =1) AND (2)the start bit is set (UCTXSTT =1); if the I2C bus is unavailable, then the USCI module enters an idle state where it waits and checks for bus release.
+I2C multi-master transmit may lose first few bytes.

+In an I2C multi-master system (UCMM =1), under the following conditions:

+(1)the master is configured as a transmitter (UCTR =1)

+(2)the start bit is set (UCTXSTT =1);

+if the I2C bus is unavailable, then the USCI module enters an idle state where it waits and checks for bus release.
 While in the idle state it is possible that the USCI master updates its TXIFG based on clock line activity due to other master/slave communication on the bus.
 The data byte(s) loaded in TXBUF while in idle state are lost and transmit pointers initialized by the user in the transmit ISR are updated incorrectly.
-Workaround Verify that the START condition has been sent (UCTXSTT =0) before loading TXBUF with data.
-Example: #pragma vector = USCIABOTX_VECTOR interrupt void USCIABOTX_ISR(void) { // Workaround for USCI34 if(UCB0CTL1&UCTXSTT) { // TXData = pointer to the transmit buffer start // PTxData = pointer to transmit in the ISR PTxData = TXData; // restore the transmit buffer pointer if the Start bit is set } // if(IFG2&UCB0TXIFG) { if (PTxData <= PTxDataEnd) // Check TX byte counter { UCB0TXBUF = PTxData++; // Load TX buffer } else { UCB0CTL1 = UCTXSTP; // I2C stop condition

-IFG2 &= ~UCB0TXIFG; // Clear USCI_B0 TX int flag bic_SR_register_on_exit(CPUOFF); // Exit LPM0 } }
+Verify that the START condition has been sent (UCTXSTT =0) before loading TXBUF with data.

+'''

+Example:

+'''

+'''

+#pragma vector = USCIAB0TX_VECTOR

+interrupt void USCIAB0TX_ISR(void)

+{

+// Workaround for USCI34

+if(UCB0CTL1&UCTXSTT)

+{

+// TXData = pointer to the transmit buffer start

+// PTxData = pointer to transmit in the ISR

+PTxData = TXData; // restore the transmit buffer pointer if the Start bit is set

 }

-USCI35 USCI Module

-Category Functional
+//

+if(IFG2&UCB0TXIFG)

+'''

+'''

+{

+if (PTxData < = PTxDataEnd) // Check TX byte counter

+{

+UCB0TXBUF = PTxData++; // Load TX buffer

+}

+else

+{

+UCB0CTL1 |= UCTXSTP; // I2C stop condition

+IFG2 &= ~UCB0TXIFG; // Clear USCI_B0 TX int flag

+bic_SR_register_on_exit(CPUOFF); // Exit LPM0

+}

+}

+}

+'''

-Function Violation of setup and hold times for (repeated) start in I2C master mode
+Violation of setup and hold times for (repeated) start in I2C master mode

-Description In I2C master mode, the setup and hold times for a (repeated) START, $t{SU,STA}$ and $t{HD,STA}$ respectively, can be violated if SCL clock frequency is greater than 50kHz in standard mode (100kbps).
+In I2C master mode, the setup and hold times for a (repeated) START, $t{SU,STA}$ and $t{HD,STA}$ respectively, can be violated if SCL clock frequency is greater than 50kHz in standard mode (100kbps).
 As a result, a slave can receive incorrect data or the I2C bus can be stalled due to clock stretching by the slave.

-Workaround If using repeated start, ensure SCL clock frequencies is < 50kHz in I2C standard mode (100 kbps).
+If using repeated start, ensure SCL clock frequencies is < 50kHz in I2C standard mode (100 kbps).

-USCI40 USCI Module

-Category Functional

-Function SPI Slave Transmit with clock phase select = 1
+SPI Slave Transmit with clock phase select = 1

-Description In SPI slave mode with clock phase select set to 1 (UCAxCTLW0.UCCKPH=1), after the first TX byte, all following bytes are shifted by one bit with shift direction dependent on UCMSB.
+In SPI slave mode with clock phase select set to 1 (UCAxCTLW0.UCCKPH=1), after the first TX byte, all following bytes are shifted by one bit with shift direction dependent on UCMSB.
 This is due to the internal shift register getting pre-loaded asynchronously when writing to the USCIA TXBUF register.
 TX data in the internal buffer is shifted by one bit after the RX data is received.

-Workaround Reinitialize TXBUF before using SPI and after each transmission.
+Reinitialize TXBUF before using SPI and after each transmission.

 If transmit data needs to be repeated with the next transmission, then write back previously read value:

-UCAXTXBUF = UCAXTXBUF;
+UCAxTXBUF = UCAxTXBUF;

+XOSC5

-XOSC5 XOSC Module
+XOSC Module

-Category Functional

-Function LF crystal failures may not be properly detected by the oscillator fault circuitry
+LF crystal failures may not be properly detected by the oscillator fault circuitry will not be set.

-Description The oscillator fault error detection of the LFXT1 oscillator in low frequency mode (XTS = 0) may not work reliably causing a failing crystal to go undetected by the CPU, i.e. OFIFG will not be set.
+The oscillator fault error detection of the LFXT1 oscillator in low frequency mode (XTS = 0) may not work reliably causing a failing crystal to go undetected by the CPU, i.e. OFIFG

-Workaround None

 XOSC8 XOSC Module

-Category Functional

 Function ACLK failure when crystal ESR is below 40 kOhm.

-with this erratum.

-When ACLK is sourced by a low frequency crystal with an ESR below 40 kOhm, the duty cycle of ACLK may fall below the specification; the OFIFG may become set or in some instances, ACLK may stop completely.
-Workaround Please refer to "XOSC8 Guidance" found at SLAA423 for information regarding working
+Description When ACLK is sourced by a low frequency crystal with an ESR below 40 kOhm, the duty cycle of ACLK may fall below the specification; the OFIFG may become set or in some instances, ACLK may stop completely.

+Workaround Please refer to "XOSC8 Guidance" found at SLAA423 for information regarding working with this erratum.